+LINE 13(a) - CREDITS

-LINE 13(a) If you have paid the BET in this tax period, or have carry over BET credits from the tax period ending on or after December 31, 2014, and have no other credits, enter the BET credit here.
+If you have paid the BET in this tax period, or have carry over BET credits from the the tax period ending on or after December 31, 2014, and have no other credits, enter the BET credit here, and you must include the Business Enterprise Tax Credit Worksheet, Form BET-CW.

-LINE 13(b) If you have credits in addition to the BET credit enter the total credits available on this line.
+If you have credits in addition to the BET credit enter the total credits available on this line.
 Do not also enter BET credits on Line 13(a).
 (Attach Form DP-160; only use Form DP-160 if you have available credits other than BET).

-LINE 14 New Hampshire Business Profits Tax Net of Statutory Credits (Line 12 minus Line 13(a) or Line 13(b)).
+New Hampshire Business Profits Tax Net of Statutory Credits (Line 12 minus Line 13(a) or Line 13(b)).
 The amount cannot be less than zero.
 Enter the amount from Line 14 on Line 1(b) of the NH BT- Summary Form.